What is the Significance of Vishu, a Kerala festival

 - Though Sadhya is a major part of all Kerala festivals, for Vishu it is simple food.
 These preparations consist of same proportions of sweet, sour, salty and bitter items, like mampazha pachadi, jackfruit erissery, vishu puzukku etc.

 What is Vishukkani?

 It is believed that at the Vishu pulari, (the dawn of the auspicious day of Vishu,) one should see the Vishukkani, as the first sight of the New Year, to have a prosperous and peaceful year.
-Vishukkani, also pronounced as Vishu kani, is a collection of several auspicious things such as grains, vegetables,fruits,lamp (Nilavilakku), flowers, coconut, gold, mirror, Ramayanam or Bhagavatgita (Hindu holi books) etc. set in a large uruli, a circular vessel (made of panchaloham - five metals), with the image of Lord Krishna who is considered as God of Time, in the puja room.
+Vishukkani, also pronounced as Vishu kani, is a collection of several auspicious things such as grains, vegetables,fruits,lamp (Nilavilakku), flowers, coconut, gold, mirror, Ramayanam or Bhagavatgita (Hindu holy books) etc. set in a large uruli, a circular vessel (made of panchaloham - an aggregate of five metals), with the image of Lord Krishna who is considered as God of Time, in the puja room.

 What is Vishukkaineetam?

-- Kerala Festival Vishu
+- Vishu - Wikipedia

 - Vishu Festival of Kerala, Vishu 2018, Kerala New Year 2018, विशु

 Vishu is one of the important festivals of Kerala which is the 1st day of Medam (March-April), the Kerala New Year and in 2018 it falls on April 15

 - About Vishu - the New Year of Kerala | How is Vishu celebrated in Kerala ?
 When is Vishu celebrated

 Read more about Vishu, the new year of Kerala.
 How is Vishu celebrated?
 What are the rituals of Vishu?